Christopher Payne: Ambassador

-Due to his faithful service to the Republican party, in 1903 United States President Theodore Roosevelt named Payne as Consul General to the Danish West Indies, a very rare appointment for an African American at that time.
+Due to his faithful service to the Republican Party, in 1903 United States President Theodore Roosevelt named Payne as Consul General to the Danish West Indies, a rare appointment for an African American at that time.
+Payne replaced as consul another African American politician, Mahlon Van Horne, who had been impeached and removed from office for alleged interference in local politics and financial regularities at his consulate.

 NAACP

-Payne worked with the NAACP, serving on the planning committee for the historic 1917 Negro Silent Protest Parade.
+Payne worked with the NAACP, serving on the planning committee for the 1917 Negro Silent Protest Parade.

 Family life

 Payne married Ann Delilah Hargo at a young age and they had eight children.
 His youngest son and namesake, Christopher Hansen Payne (1881–1914), graduated from Howard University and received a medical degree.
 He practiced medicine in Hinton, West Virginia until his early death in 1914.

 Children of Christopher Payne and Ann Delilah Hargo: